 During your first few years in business, it helps not to have to worry about personal debt, as many businesses will incur their own debts and re-payments soon enough.

 3. Starting out, get everything you can get for free

-When starting a business many people think of ordering stationary and hiring help, but starting out, it’s important to budget funds for where it will have the most reach and effect — stationary and business cards (even the modern-day equivalent, a website), may not be crucial in your pre-launch or even your start-up phase.
+When starting a business many people think of ordering stationery and hiring help, but starting out, it’s important to budget funds for where it will have the most reach and effect — stationery and business cards (even the modern-day equivalent, a website), may not be crucial in your pre-launch or even your start-up phase.
 Focus your time and resources on crucial things first.
-Google has many resources for start-ups and there are many, many FREE services, apps, and solutions out there that works fine for what you need starting out.
+Google has many resources for start-ups and there are many, many FREE services, apps, and solutions out there that work fine for what you need starting out.
 There are many ways to get a free website–even start a community using a private Facebook group.
 Some website resources you’ll need like email marketing and design services have free basic plans.
 Go with free for now and upgrade later.